 (51) At that moment the curtain of the temple was torn in two from top to bottom.
 The earth shook, the rocks split (52) and the tombs broke open.
 The bodies of many holy people who had died were raised to life.
 (53) They came out of the tombs after Jesus’ resurrection and went into the holy city and appeared to many people.

 Notice how verse 52 says that these “holy people who had died were raised to life” and not these “holy people who had died physically, but were still very much alive in the paradise section of Sheol fellowshipping with father Abraham, were raised to life physically.”
-With passages like this it’s important to note what the Bible actually says and also what it doesn’t say.
+With passages like this it’s important to note what the Bible actually says, about Sheol in the Old Testament, and also what it doesn’t say.
 Interestingly, there’s no account of these resurrected people lamenting that they had to leave paradise with Abraham to come back to this lost world.
 Why not?
 Because it’s a false doctrine.

 What about the rest of the Old Testament saints?
 They were possibly released from Sheol when Jesus ascended (Ephesians 4:7-10); if not, we can be sure that they’ll be resurrected at the time of their bodily resurrection when Jesus Christ returns to the earth, which takes place at the end of the Tribulation period and before Jesus’ millennial reign (Daniel 12:1-2 & Matthew 19:28-30).
 We’ll look at this in Chapter Eleven.

 Solomon was the wisest man on earth in his time (see 1 Kings 4:29-34) and God utilized his great knowledge and wisdom in three books of the God-breathed Scriptures.

 NOTE: Although it is traditionally believed that Solomon wrote the book of Ecclesiastes, which I’ve always felt was fairly obvious, some modern scholars debate this.